Do I have Overdraft Privilege?

 Who can I contact for credit counseling information?

-*St. Johns Bank reserves the right to limit participation to one account per household or entity and to discontinue this product without prior notice.
+*St. Johns Bank reserves the right to limit participation to one account per household or entity and to discontinue this service without prior notice.

 **Subject to credit approval.
 Annual Percentage Rate subject to change without notice.